Do you impose limits on yourself? Perhaps you are not aware that you do?

 It would be foolish to commit to a challenge and not prepare yourself for it.
 The less you prepare the more pain you are going to feel, and that perpetuates fear.

 Preparation fosters confidence.
 Most likely you will find that much of your fear will dissipate the more you prepare for your challenge.

 Prior to our Backroads trip, I went shopping with my Mom to help her buy the right shoes.
 From her house, she mapped out about a 3 mile walking route.
 She didn't start her training with 3 miles, but she eventually built up to that distance and beyond prior to our trip.
 She started small and committed to training for the challenge at least 3 days a week to get ready for the actual event.

 Even though the trip was much more grueling than what she had anticipated, she was confident about tackling the challenge prior to it taking place.
 During the 6 days of walking and hiking through Provence and Spain, she was able to keep up with the group and did extremely well.
-The sense of accomplishment that the experienced instilled in her was something she’ll never forget.
+The sense of accomplishment that the experience instilled in her was something she'll never forget.
 It was literally life-changing!

 Although you can thoroughly prepare for any challenge, chances are it won't go exactly the way you imagined.
 You will likely hit some unexpected obstacles.
 Preparing to the best of your ability in advance of your challenge will ensure that you are ready for any obstacles, planned or unplanned.